It’s been exactly one year since my previous New Year post, we’re now a week into the new year and I’ve yet to set myself some proper resolutions.

 I’ve decided I’m no artist so I won’t even waste my own time trying to draw my own assets.
 I saw a recent post on reddit’s /r/gamedev advertising free art assets from a pixel artist and game designer.
 I had a look and thought they were nice and made my mind up to use them.
 Here’s a link to the asset’s I used.
 Although I decided on Ansimuz’s Grotto Escape assets, his original post on reddit was advertising his RPG Town Pack, the Grotto Escape pack really struck a chord with me and was instantly weaving threads of ideas together in my mind.

-Here’s a quick screen capture of midway through my session today.
+Here’s a quick screen cap.

 Doesn’t look like much at the moment, but now I’ll be able to populate a 3D array of cubes and then turn that into a landscape.

 First of all I’m going to work on a proper camera class.

 Here’s the GitHub repo if you want to check out the code, feel free to clone and play around with it.

 I’ve decided to start a blog to document my progress in game development.
 So we’ll see how it goes.